hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ## Mounted Disk

-This mode will require you to specify the local path for data storage.
-The assumption is this local path is a mounted disk from either a SAN or NAS device (or some other replicated storage), allowing for rapid recovery or failover.
+This mode requires that you specify the local path for data storage.
+The local path should be a mounted disk from either a SAN or NAS device (or some other replicated storage), allowing for rapid recovery or failover.

 If you need or want to define storage externally and independently, you can choose the *External Services* operational mode.
 This is a more complicated implementation in VMware that requires you to independently manage other services which will not be detailed in this document.
 You will need to deploy S3-compatible storage either by connecting to a true AWS S3 bucket or by using a compatible alternative on-prem solution, such as [Ceph](https://ceph.com/).
 You will also need to deploy and separately manage an external PostgreSQL database on an additional server or servers.